 Below is a list of 18 smart money-saving challenges that can help you stay on track with your savings goals this year.

 1. 52-Week Savings Challenge

 Of all the saving strategies, this yearly money savings challenge is probably the most well-known.
 It’s also one of the easiest to follow.

 Just like the original 52-week savings challenge, this challenge helps you tuck away an extra $1,378 over the next 12 months.
 Kelan and Brittany Kline, Founders of The Savvy Couple, recommend this alternate approach as an option that might work better for some.
-Start with your largest weekly savings goal first ($52) and work your way down the list each week.
+Start with your largest weekly savings goal the first week ($52) and work your way down the list each week.

 3. The 26-Week Bi-weekly Savings Plan

 One of the best things about the traditional 52-week challenge is its flexibility.
 You can change the savings amounts (or even the dates you save) based on what works best for you.